Covid 19 Omicron scare: Chris Hipkins says up to 100 people isolating after close contact with Omicron case - NZ Herald

 "He didn't wait, unfortunately, until he received his negative day nine test.

-"As a result, those people (he came into contact with on Boxing Day) ... find themselves having to self-isolate as well."
+"As a result, those people [he came into contact with on Boxing Day] ... find themselves having to self-isolate as well.

 "I think it's disappointing" he didn't follow rules, Hipkins said.